Klaudioz/hexo-blog/source/about/index.md

 Hello everybody 👏🏻 and welcome to my blog !!

-My name is Claudio and I'm a DevOps/SRE/Cloud Engineer .. (whatever) who loves to automating things nd implement workflows integrating different technologies.
+My name is Claudio and I'm a DevOps/SRE/Cloud Engineer .. (whatever) who loves to automating things and implement workflows integrating different technologies.

 I’ll share with you what I’m learning because I believe in learning in public, building a feedback loop and establishing a community.